odykak/Flexural-stress-strain/README.md

 - bar charts for each sample and material
 - saves the different data files in different sheets within an Excel file

 "Stress-strain" is the file to run.
-The rest of the files starting with a number are data.
+All data can be found in the branch named "Data".

 Make sure to adjust the paths in the code.